Sruthika-hub-ux/custom-project/README.md

 Click "Deploy" to save the changes.
 Test the Function:

-Create a test event with the following structure: json output:
+2.Create a test event with the following structure: json output:
 {
   "num1": 10,